Distillerie Fils Du Roy, A Story in a Bottle

 We toured the distillery with Sébastien and saw they equipment he and his mother started with and each level of expansion.
 As he told us the story of making alcohol in his closet as a teenager we were standing in his new giant tasting room facility that would open shortly.
 The new tasting room was more than 3 times the size of his first little building he started distilling in.

-As he walked us through the distillery it was quickly clear just how much passion he had for spirits and beer.
-We stopped in his whiskey distilling room where we were surrounded by oak barrels of whiskey slowly maturing.
-Each barrel had chalk writing on the end, each the beginning of a story.
+As he walked us through the distillery, it was quickly clear just how much passion he had for spirits and beer.
+We stopped in his whiskey distilling room, where we were surrounded by oak barrels of whiskey that were slowly maturing.
+Each barrel had chalk writing at the end, each at the beginning of a story.

 distillerie fils du roy new brunswick